-The Board of Directors considers that orienting and educating new directors, as well as maintaining and continuing the education of current directors, is an important element of ensuring responsible corporate governance.
-The Corporate Governance Committee is responsible for maintaining the orientation and continuing education program.
+The Board of Directors considers that orienting and educating new directors, as well as maintaining and continuing the education of current directors, is an important element to ensure responsible corporate governance.
+The Corporate Governance and HR Committee is responsible for maintaining the orientation and continuing education program.

 With respect to newly appointed directors, they are provided with the Company's continuous disclosure documents, copies of the mandate of the Board and its committees, minutes of previous meetings of the Board of Directors and copies of the policies and procedures adopted by the Board and its committees.
-In addition, new directors have the opportunity to meet individually with at least one member of Management, as requested, to discuss these documents, the Company's sectors of activities, its competitive and regulated environment, as well as its business and operational strategies.
+In addition, new directors have the opportunity to meet individually with at least one member of Management to discuss these documents, the Company's sectors of activities, its competitive and regulated environment, as well as its business and operational strategies.
 New directors also have the opportunity to visit a Company facility as part of the orientation program.

-With respect to current directors, the continuing education program was developed to assist them in maintaining their skills and abilities as well as updating their knowledge and understanding of the Company and its industry.
+With respect to current directors, the continuing education program was developed to assist them in maintaining their skills and abilities, as well as updating their knowledge and understanding of the Company and its industry.
 The Chairman of each committee of the Board presents, at the quarterly Board meetings, a summary of the achievements and current projects of his committee.
 Directors also meet with members of Management to discuss the affairs of the Company, the continuous disclosure documents, sectors of activities of the Company, its competitive and regulated environment, as well as its business and operational strategies.
-In addition, educational presentations are made periodically to the committees and the Board of Directors, as the case may be, on matters that are of interest to them or which relate to their role as directors.
+In addition, educational presentations are periodically given to the committees and the Board of Directors, as the case may be, on matters that are of interest to them or which relate to their role as directors.
 Moreover, members of the Board are invited to attend the Company's meeting of shareholders and periodically visit certain Company facilities.
 Board members also hold a strategic planning meeting annually with Management.
-Finally, each Board member is invited to address to the Corporate Governance Committee any request he or she may have regarding additional information or education.
-The Corporate Governance Committee reviews such requests and takes the measures it deems appropriate.
+Finally, each Board member is invited to address to the Corporate Governance and HR Committee reviews such requests and takes the measures it deems appropriate.